 The shoulder is a ball and socket joint.
 It makes moving the arm in several directions possible.
 It is made up of the upper end of the upper arm’s bone (humeral head) fitting into the shoulder blade’s (scapula) glenoid fossa.
 The labrum and the joint capsule keeps the humeral head in place.
 The rotator cuff muscles are considered the movers and the dynamic stabilizers of the shoulder joint.
 It also adjusts the scapula and humeral head’s position during shoulder movement.

 The four rotator cuff muscles are:

 Other muscles that help stabilize and move the shoulder include:

-- Long head of the biceps tendon
+- The long head of the biceps tendon

 - Teres major

 Injuries to muscle and tendons are called strains.
 Strains are classified based on the damage to the tendon or muscle fibers.
 For instance:

 - Grade I – the fibers are stretched but there are no tears.

 - Grade II – injury resulted in partial tendon or muscle tearing.